xinwenfu/VChat_KSTET_DLL/README.md

       * The `-r esp` flag tells *mona.py* to search for the `jmp esp` instruction.
       * The `-cp nonull` flag tells *mona.py* to ignore null values.
       * The `-o` flag tells *mona.py* to ignore OS modules.
-      * We can select any output from this,
+      * We can select any output from this.

 	<img src="Images/I15.png" width=600>

       * We can see there are nine possible `jmp esp` instructions in the essfunc dll that we can use, any should work.
 We will use the last one `0x625014E6`.
 8. Use a program like [exploit3.py](./SourceCode/exploit3.py) to verify that this works.
+By setting breakpoints and injecting the `jmp esp` instruction into the function's return address we can verify that it is possible to jump back to the stack in order to execute shell code.

 	https://github.com/DaintyJet/VChat_KSTET_DLL/assets/60448620/597aab51-547b-402b-bae9-6285930b66d8